kuujo/onos-ran/docs/deployment.md

-# Deploying onos-ran
+# Deploying onos-ric

-This guide deploys `onos-ran` through it's [Helm] chart assumes you have a [Kubernetes] cluster running deployed in a namespace.
+This guide deploys `onos-ric` through it's [Helm] chart assumes you have a [Kubernetes] cluster running deployed in a namespace.

-`onos-ran` Helm chart is based on Helm 3.0 version, with no need for the Tiller pod to be present.
+`onos-ric` Helm chart is based on Helm 3.0 version, with no need for the Tiller pod to be present.
 If you don't have a cluster running and want to try on your local machine please follow first the [Kubernetes] setup steps outlined in [deploy with Helm](https://docs.onosproject.org/developers/deploy_with_helm/).
 The following steps assume you have the setup outlined in that page, including the `micro-onos` namespace configured.